Vibe Code Audit

 Post-Launch Backlog

-Recommended improvements for once you have traction.
-Not urgent, but worth addressing as your user base grows.
-Prioritized so you know what to tackle first.
+Recommended improvements for once you have traction — including the workflow and deploy fixes that keep you shipping fast.
+Not urgent, but prioritized so you know what to tackle first.

 Every issue includes what the problem is, why it matters, and how to fix it.
 Written so you can hand it to an AI coding tool and get the fix implemented, or follow along yourself.